Sponsors from our 2014 Camino Adventure

 "When we first started to look around for backpacks, I had literally zero idea what I wanted.
 I didn't know any brands, sizes, types, nothing.
 I've always seen images online with people carrying gigantic backpacks, but never really put much thought into it.
 Then Dad told us he got a sponsor from Osprey, and I had no idea who that was; after 600 miles, now I do.

-So we drove down to OKC and found a retailer called Backwoods located in Northwest Oklahoma City.
+So we drove down to OKC and found a retailer called Backwoods located in Northwest Oklahoma City (as of 2023 they have permanently closed.)
 They had us come in and try on backpacks so we could find our correct sizes.
 While we were there we bought hiking shoes as well.
 My brother and I bought some Obōz, and our Dad got a pair of Keens.
 Also a big thank you to the folks there at Backwoods, they were incredibly helpful and very knowledgeable of the products they sold.

 You can find more Osprey backpacks on their website.
 But the Kestrel versions my Dad and I had are no longer sold as they are older models.